loda-lang/loda-cpp/README.md

   setup               Run interactive setup to configure LODA

 OEIS Commands:
-  mine                Mine programs for OEIS sequences (see -i) check <id>          Check a program for an OEIS sequence (see -b) submit <id> <file>  Submit a program for an OEIS sequence
+  mine                Mine programs for OEIS sequences (see -i,-p) check <id>          Check a program for an OEIS sequence (see -b) submit <file> [id]  Submit a program for an OEIS sequence

 Targets:
   <file>              Path to a LODA file (file extension: *.asm)